jkltech/apertain-sdk-lib/README.md

 	Example: Apertain.logUserXp(this, "NameEntered", Apertain.NEUTRALXP);

-### 4. Rating Prompt Flow Configuration
+### 4. Smart Rating Prompt Configuration

 In-App Rating Prompt Flow an intelligent program flow that shows the Rating Prompt to each user according to their behavior & past experiences within the App/Game.
 The prompt flow is shown based on the experience user has gained in the App/Game according to the configuration made by the developer in A(P)ertain SaaS backend.

-### 4.1 Showing Rating Prompt Flow
+### 4.1 Showing Smart Rating Prompt

-The following code shows the Rating Prompt Flow when the conditions as configured in A(P)ertain SaaS backend are met.
+The following code shows the Smart Rating Prompt when the conditions as configured in A(P)ertain SaaS backend are met.

 When the Rating Prompt shows up, it takes the user to rate your app in Play Store (or Amazon App Store).
 Use the following code to show the Rating Prompt as the related conditions are met.
 This can be called from any part/process of your activity where you like to show the Rating Prompt.